Published: 6 March 2014

 March 2014

-• Some medicines may need dose adjustment whilst other medicines may need to be withheld until kidney function is restored.
+These medicines may need to be withheld until kidney function has been restored.

 AKI represents a continuum of renal injury that is characterised by a rapid (hours to days) decrease in renal function with the accumulation of waste products such as creatinine and urea1.